Orlando Metro Cities Program

 However, when a storm hits the Orlando metro area, severe winds and wind-born rain create hazards such as flooding and downed trees in inland and coastal areas across the region.
 Damage caused by uprooted or falling tree limbs is one of the most severe impacts of hurricanes and tropical storms—causing power outages, loss of property and infrastructure and even fatalities.
 And the loss of tree canopy reduces available shade and decreases heat and pollution absorption.

-Local governments frequently encourage homeowners to prepare for hurricane season by trimming trees, but low-income homeowners who are more vulnerable to, and disproportionately impacted by extreme weather events often lack the resources for preventive tree maintenance.
+Local governments frequently encourage homeowners to prepare for hurricane season by trimming trees, but communities that are more vulnerable to, and disproportionately impacted by extreme weather events often lack the resources for preventive tree maintenance.
 This increases their risk of damage caused by unhealthy or dying trees.

-In an effort to support our goal to mitigate hazards and improve disaster preparedness, TNC is partnering with the City of Orlando on the Treesilience project.
-Treesilience provides preventive tree maintenance for low-income homeowners in under-resourced communities and offers planting of wind-resistant trees to restore tree canopy.
+In an effort to support our goal to mitigate hazards and improve disaster preparedness, we are partnering with the Pine Hills Community Council, Infinite Zion Farms, IDEAS For Us, and Davey Tree Experts on the Treesilience project.
+Treesilience provides preventive tree maintenance for low-income homeowners in under-resourced communities and offers plantings of wind-resistant trees to restore tree canopy.

-Conventionally, the notion of maintenance in many cities has focused on the built environment: specifically bridges, roads and power lines known as gray infrastructure.
+Conventionally, the notion of maintenance in many cities has focused on the built environment, specifically bridges, roads and power lines known as gray infrastructure.
 Treesilience draws attention to trees as a key part of natural infrastructure, which can be susceptible to costly failures, when not maintained.
-The Treesilience project emphasizes safeguarding our natural infrastructure, moving TNC toward our goal of improving urban resilience.
+The Treesilience project emphasizes safeguarding our natural infrastructure, moving us toward our goal of building sustainable and resilient communities.